FIWARE-Ops/brand-guide/docs/colour-palette-fiware.md

 # FIWARE Colour Palette

-For illustrations, colour swatches for Adobe Illustrator are available in both [ACO](https://www.lifewire.com/aco-file-2619477)
--  and [ASE](https://www.lifewire.com/ase-file-2619688) file formats.
-For the web, CSS variables and colour codes in Hex, RGB and CMYK formats are also available
+Available colour swatches for Adobe Illustrator in [ASE](https://www.lifewire.com/ase-file-2619688) and Adobe Photoshop in [ACO](https://www.lifewire.com/aco-file-2619477) file formats.
+For the web, CSS variables and colour codes in Hex, RGB and CMYK formats are also available.

 <div class="cta-container">
     <div class="secondary-btn">